|Oracle® Spatial GeoRaster Developer's Guide

 For more information about the keywords and options when creating a raster data table, see Section 1.4.2.

 To ensure the consistency and integrity of internal GeoRaster tables and data structures, GeoRaster automatically creates a unique DML trigger for each GeoRaster column whenever a user creates a GeoRaster table (that is, a table with at least one GeoRaster column), with the following exception: if you use the ALTER TABLE statement to add one or more GeoRaster columns, you must call the SDO_GEOR_UTL.createDMLTrigger procedure to create the DML trigger on each added GeoRaster column.
-In some scenarios, such as a database upgrade or a data migration, you can call the SDO_GEOR_UTL.recreateDMLTriggers procedure to re-create the DML triggers on all GeoRaster columns.

 The trigger is fired after each of the following data manipulation language (DML) operations affecting a GeoRaster object: insertion of a row, update of a GeoRaster object, and deletion of a row.